Statistical Parameter Calibration via the Generalized Fluctuation Dissipation Theorem and Generative Modeling: Introduction

 The paper is organized as follows.
 Section~\ref{sec:Motivation} formulates the parameter calibration problem and introduces the GFDT framework for computing statistical Jacobians.
-Section~\ref{sec:j_results} demonstrates the approach with analytical and computational examples, including an Ornstein-Uhlenbeck process and a quartic potential system.
-Section~\ref{sec:o_results} presents optimization results for scalar and multidimensional models relevant to climate dynamics.
+Section~\ref{sec:j_results} demonstrates the approach with analytical and computational examples, including an Ornstein--Uhlenbeck process and a quartic potential system.
+Section~\ref{sec:o_results} presents a unified set of calibration results, from low-dimensional stochastic climate models to stochastic parameterization in the spatiotemporally chaotic Lorenz--96 system.
 Section~\ref{sec:conclusions} discusses conclusions and future directions.